DevNishantHub/Want-an-idea/PROJECT_DESCRIPTION.md

 ## 🏆 Competitive Advantages

 1. **Psychology-Driven Design**: Unique application of cognitive bias principles
-2. **Community-Centric Approach**: Focus on collaboration over competition
+2. **Community-Centric Approach**: Focus on idea sharing and individual inspiration over team building
 3. **Quality Curation**: Emphasis on actionable, well-documented ideas
 4. **Accessibility**: Low barrier to entry for all skill levels
 5. **Modern Tech Stack**: Built with scalability and performance in mind